Frédéric Pierucci: Aftermath

 In April 2014, Pierucci learned that the energy section of Alstom was sold to the American company General Electric.
 This led him to conclude that his arrest, denial of bail, and continued imprisonment were part of a strategy of economic warfare and hostage diplomacy.
-He self-describes as an "economic hostage".
-He eventually co-wrote a book about his experience: The American Trap.
+He described himself as an "economic hostage".
+He eventually co-wrote a book about his experience, The American Trap.
 France Inter adapted the book as a radio show and podcast.

-The French government had initially blocked General Electric's acquisition of Alstom.
-But after Arnaud Montebourg's resignation as Minister of the Economy and Finance, he was replaced by Emmanuel Macron, who relented and approved the sale.
+The government of France had initially blocked General Electric's acquisition of Alstom.
+But after Arnaud Montebourg's resignation as Minister of Economy, Industrial Renewal and Digital Affairs, he was replaced by Emmanuel Macron, who relented and approved the sale.
 Pierucci was released on bail during the same week as the purchase.

+Media organisations in France reported that the sequence of events corresponded to a successful use of hostage diplomacy by the United States against France.
+The satirical French newspaper Le Canard enchaîné asked why the same case was not handled by France's law enforcement authorities, since the criminal acts at issue are also illegal there.

-In 2020, Frédéric Pierucci tried to organize French investors to buy back Alstom's former nuclear energy assets from General Electric.
+In 2020, Frédéric Pierucci tried to organise French investors to buy back Alstom's former nuclear energy assets from General Electric.
 Arnaud Montebourg suggests the French government should lead the effort for strategic reasons.